chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/wordpress.md

 WORDPRESS_DB_NAME=wordpress
 ```

-You can change these values to suit your needs.
-You can start the services by running:
+Although not necessary, you can change these values to suit your needs.
+Notice this is a hidden file and might not be visible in your file explorer, but you can open it in your terminal using a text editor like `nano` or `vim`.

+To start the services, run:

 ```bash
 docker compose up